Table of Contents

 Like the other brands, it features a strict false barking detection function that only activates when your dog is actually barking.

-Suitable for most dogs, this lightweight dog bark collar has two adjustable luminous belts and comes with beep, vibration, and shock modes.
+This lightweight dog bark collar is suitable for most dogs with two adjustable luminous belts and comes with beep, vibration, and shock modes.

 Picking the Right Deaf Dog Collar: Buyer's Guide